 These are the hardest scenarios but there are possible prevention methods if you have the proper action plans in place.
 In our case, we had guards around the facility, watching everyone, and guarding the stage at all times.

 It was not fun and it didn’t look good for a church, but it was necessary.
 And we had great connections with the local authorities for effectively and immediately dealing with someone as soon as they showed signs of disruption.
-On a related note, I always suggest background checks for all volunteers and employees.
+On a related note, I always suggest background checks for all church volunteers you manage and employees.

 A church security checklist can help you with mitigating risks.